Broadcom results beat forecasts but China hurts

 But Broadcom's connectivity chips are used less often in low-end handsets.
 These are typically made with chips that combine connectivity features with carrier-network technology like 3G or Long-Term Evolution, also known as 4G, which Broadcom's rival Qualcomm dominates.

 Broadcom is responding to the market shift toward low-cost devices by launching its own 4G technology to compete with Qualcomm but progress has been slow.
-Investors are concerned about how much Broadcom can increase 4G revenues through 2014, as it challenges Qualcomm (QCOM.O) and also faces competition from Intel (INTC.O), MediaTek (2454.TW) and other new 4G players.
+Investors are concerned about how much Broadcom can increase 4G revenues through 2014, as it challenges Qualcomm and also faces competition from Intel, MediaTek and other new 4G players.

 He said he expects an improvement in revenue from Broadcom's smartphone chips in the second half of 2014.

-Broadcom reported first-quarter revenue of $1.98 billion, down 1 percent from the year-ago period.
+Broadcom reported first-quarter revenue of $1.98 billion (1.17 billion pounds), down 1 percent from the year-ago period.
 It said revenue in the second quarter would be between $2.0 billion and $2.1 billion.

 Analysts on average had expected first-quarter revenue of $1.958 billion and second-quarter revenue of $2.072 billion, according to Thomson Reuters I/B/E/S.